vishalshetty/booksearch-app-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed live at https://booksearch-app-react.herokuapp.com/.

 This application uses goodreads api to look for books by title, author or isbn code.

-This project was bootstrapped with `create-react-app` and deployed live at https://booksearch-app-react.herokuapp.com/

 # Running the application locally